yvonnejansen/FROE/README.md

 ## Description of the directory structure

-This framework is structured as follows
+This framework is meant as a template and structured as follows

 - html: All html/php code as well as javascript and css goes here
 	- ajax: directory containing php code to log data sent back from participants.
 There should be no need to edit any of the files in there.